tenbonks/scriptio-qoutes-app/README.md

 This site was tested on multiple popular browsers, such as Chrome, Safari, Internet Explorer, FireFox, I also used the "Device Toolbar" in dev tools to emulate a variety of mobile devices, such as  the Iphone 4/5/6 and Samsung Galaxy, aswell as the media breakpoints.

+I noticed a bug, within the form in post_quote, the prompt does not appear for select if I hadn't selected a value and tries to submit the form, I tried to find out what was the cause of this, but was unable to find the problem.

 <details><summary>CLICK HERE for testing process'</summary>
 <p>